Diloveyi411/drahoslava-v2/replit.md

 3. **Contact Form** - Collects visitor inquiries with subject selection (Painting Meditations, 1-on-1 Session, Workshop, Commission, Other)
 4. **Newsletter** - Email subscription with duplicate prevention
 5. **Smooth Navigation** - Sticky header with anchor links to sections
-6. **About Section** - Portrait photo on left, bio text on right, with expertise highlight cards below
+6. **About Section** - Portrait photo on left, bio text on right with philosophical content about self-awareness through art

 ### Page Order
 1. Hero